 Conclusion

-Start with a platform designed for regulated use.
-Validate it.
-Define your workflows before deployment.
-Train every signer and keep the records.
-Build audit readiness into daily operations, not last-minute inspection prep.
 For a deeper look at the foundational regulation, read our guide on FDA 21 CFR Part 11.
 For EU-specific requirements, see our guide on the EU Clinical Trial Regulation 536/2014.
 For data integrity frameworks, see our ALCOA+ data integrity guide.
-To see how a purpose-built platform handles these requirements, explore Certivo's compliance capabilities or review our security architecture.
+To understand what a purpose-built platform must technically provide, see our breakdown of what makes an e-signature platform FDA compliant.
+To see how a purpose-built platform handles these requirements, explore Certivo's compliance capabilities or review the free Part 11 compliance checklist.